 STEP 4: REMOVING THE CURRENT STRAP

-On one side of the band there’s a spring bar, this needs to be removed in order to separate the band from the buckle and on the other side are two screws, these screws must also be removed.
-Lay everything out on the table in front of you, as this will help you when fixing on the new strap.
+On one side of the band, there’s a spring bar, this needs to be removed to separate the band from the buckle, and on the other side are two screws, these screws must also be removed.
+Lay everything out on the table in front of you, as this will help you when fixing the new strap.

 STEP 5: ASSEMBLING THE NEW STRAP

-With the new strap, you need to firstly fix the band on to the buckle (before it goes on the watch).
+With the new strap, you need to first fix the band onto the buckle (before it goes on the watch).

 You’ll know if you’re screwing correctly as you shouldn’t feel any resistance at all, until right at the last moment when you get to the end.
 If you feel any resistance, don’t keep on screwing.
 Instead go back, unscrew and start again.

 the definitive guide to changing your watch strap